 Street Smart

+London Finance Coffee Houses explained in plain English.
 Before the Square Mile's towers, London's financial markets lived in chaotic coffee houses.
-Here is how Jonathan's became the Stock Exchange.
+Here.

 Long before the gleaming towers of Canary Wharf or the glass-fronted offices of the Square Mile, the business of buying and selling shares was conducted over a cup of coffee.
 The men who built what became the London Stock Exchange did not work in boardrooms.
 They sat at wooden tables, in noisy rooms thick with tobacco smoke, and traded gossip, rumours, and occasionally actual investments.